clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/libraries_authoring_lein.md

-{:title "Library Development and Distribution with Leiningen" :layout :page :sidebar-omit? true}
+{:title "Ecosystem: Library Development and Distribution with Leiningen" :layout :page :sidebar-omit? true}

 This short guide covers how to create your own typical pure Clojure